causalNLP/causal-agent/docs/source/methods/decision_tree.rst

 Step-by-Step Decision Walkthroughs
 -----------------------------------

-This section provides detailed walkthroughs of the decision process for different types of datasets, showing exactly how CAIS analyzes data characteristics and selects methods.
+This section provides detailed walkthroughs of the decision process for different types of datasets, showing exactly how Causal Agent analyzes data characteristics and selects methods.

 Walkthrough 1: Randomized Controlled Trial
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~